obrochtawj/obrochtawj.github.io/teaching.md

 * **Research Workshop (Assistant in Instruction):** Mentored graduate students on writing their third year papers.
 Provided written and verbal feedback on writing style and content.
 Worked with individual students to encourage growth in their writing and research abilities.
 * **Party Politics (Assistant in Instruction):** Led research article writing workshops for graduate students.
 Provided written and verbal feedback on writing style and content; mentored students on research ideas.
 * **Political Protest and Violence (Assistant in Instruction):** Instructor for one-third of the classes.
 Developed formative and summative assessments, created interactive and experiential learning activities for classes when I was not teaching.
-* **Theories of Social Justice (Assistant in Instruction):** Implemented comprehensive advising system to improve student assessment peformance.
+* **Theories of Social Justice (Assistant in Instruction):** Implemented comprehensive advising system to improve student assessment performance.
 Mentored individual students on research papers.

 #### Interests
 * **Research Design and Methods:** ([Download syllabus.](/files/ResearchMethods.pdf)) Students write their own research article including data analysis.
 Emphasizes advanced theory development and research design.
 Provides an introduction to both qualitative and quantitative research methods.